Stegossaurruss/DefensiveCybersecurityPortfolio/Part1/A10/offlinePrivacy.md

 ## Discover privacy technique used offline

-##### Phone Lock Screen
+##### Lock Apps behind Face ID on iPhone
-- Very simple, anytime I turn off the screen on my phone it locks.
+- I can choose to require Face ID in order to open a certain app.
-- In order to access the phone again, I must enter my password
+- In order to open that app, I must then provide my biometric facial features, and if that fails input my password.
-- This password works when my phone is offline, and is a device security measure to ensure privacy, that no-one else can see my information.
+- This check works when my phone is offline, and is a device security measure to ensure privacy, for example if my unlocked phone was stolen that app would still be secure.
-- I discovered this by disconnecting from all networks and locking my phone.
+- I discovered this by researching iPhone security and locking tools, and also trying not to have duplicate evidence in my portfolio.
 <br>
 <img width="186" height="383" alt="image" src="https://github.com/user-attachments/assets/90634a87-471a-481c-95d2-d9013e364f0a" />